Explosively formed penetrator: Difference from conventional shaped charges

-An EFP operates on the same principle, but its liner is designed to form a distinct projectile that will maintain its shape, permitting it to penetrate armor at greater distance.
-The dish-shaped liner of an EFP can generate a number of distinct projectile forms, depending on the shape of the plate and how the explosive is detonated.

 An EFP's penetration is more strongly affected by the density of its liner metal compared to a conventional shaped charge.
 At 16.654 g/cm^{3}, tantalum is preferable in delivery systems that have limitations in size, like the SADARM, which is delivered by a howitzer.
 For other weapon systems without practical limitations on warhead diameter, a less expensive copper liner (8.960 g/cm^{3}) of double the diameter can be used instead.

-An EFP with a tantalum liner can typically penetrate steel armor of a thickness equal to its diameter – or half that amount with a copper liner instead.
-By contrast, a conventional shaped charge can penetrate armor up to six times its diameter in thickness, depending on its design and liner material.
+Typically, EFPs produce large holes in the target material, and the optimal penetration depth is usually about 1 to 2 charge diameters (CD) into steel targets – at the appropriate standoff distance, if the projectile is aerodynamically stable and do not tumble.
+By contrast, a typical conventional shaped charge can penetrate up to 6 charge diameters into steel targets; precision-made shaped charges can reach a depth of penetration of 8–10 charge diameters or more.

 Some sophisticated EFP warheads have multiple detonators that can be fired in different arrangements causing different types of waveform in the explosive, resulting in either a long-rod penetrator, an aerodynamic slug projectile, or multiple high-velocity fragments.
 A less sophisticated approach for changing the formation of an EFP is the use of wire mesh in front of the liner, which causes the liner to fragment into multiple penetrators.

+A 10 cm thick ARMOX 370T armoured steel plate, penetrated by an MPB off-route anti-tank mine equipped with an EFP warhead, positioned 50 metres away and fired horizontally.